National Institute for Policy and Strategic Studies

-National Institute for Policy and Strategic Studies (NIPSS) in Kuru, Nigeria is a policy formation center for bureaucrats, private sector leaders, Army officers, and medium-rank and senior civil servants, which was founded in 1979.
-Most policymakers in Nigeria have attended the NIPSS.
+The National Institute for Policy and Strategic Studies, (NIPSS), Kuru is a policy formation center for bureaucrats, private sector leaders, military officers, and medium- and senior-ranking civil servants.
+It is also regarded as a think tank for policy-making in Nigeria.
+NIPSS was established in 1979.
 Its first Director General was Major General Ogundeko.
-The current Director General is Professor Tijjanii Muhammad-Bande (OFR).
-Notable graduates of the NIPSS are General Ibrahim Babangida the former Nigerian Head of State, and Comrade Ajayi Olusegun, the former Director General of Nigeria Policy Study and Mallam Nuhu Ribadu, the anti-corruption campaigner.
+The current Director General is Professor Ayo Omotayo.
+Notable graduates of the NIPSS are General Ibrahim Babangida the former Nigerian Head of State, and Nuhu Ribadu, famed former anti-corruption czar who is also the current National Security Adviser to President Tinubu, and former head of the SSS, Ita Ekpeyong.